Mechanical and Chemical Industry Corporation: History

 Its roots lie in the "Tophane-i Amire" ("Royal Arsenal") built in the latter part of the 15th Century to supply the Ottoman Empire's artillery corps with cannon, powder, and shot.
 This was reorganized in 1832 as the "Tophane Müşavirliği" ("Arsenal of Ordnance and Artillery Marshalship") and was later formed in a department of "Harbiye Nezareti" (Ministry of War) in 1908.
-After World War I and the following "Young Turks" revolt, it was reorganized as the "General Directorate of Military Factories" in 1923.
+After World War I and the following Turkish War of Independence, it was reorganized as the "General Directorate of Military Factories" in 1923.
 Today, the MKE is made up of 12 facilities that employ 7,430 personnel.
+The first produced rifle was Mauser Model M1938 (along with 'Enfauser' Lee–Enfield/Mauser hybrids) and the first pistol was Walther PP, both known as 'Kırıkkale'.

 Legal status

 The company's legal status has changed from state-owned enterprise to a corporation, with the Law Nr.
-7330 dated July 3rd, 2021.
+7330 dated July 3, 2021.

 Products

 The corporation mainly produces equipment for the Turkish Armed Forces, such as the ammunition for small arms and heavy weapons, artillery systems, aerial bombs, mines, explosives, and rockets.
 MKEK also manufactures civil-purpose products such as steel, brass, and electrical parts and equipment.
 Its large range of defense industry products are not only demanded in Turkey, but are exported to more than 40 countries worldwide.

 In 2011, the company has sold military products to 29 countries worldwide.
+MKE decided to increase its production capacity by investing $818 million in Ankara and Kırıkkale in 2025.
 The first smoothbore gun for Altay main battle tank was introduced in 2011.